sinanptm/ecommerse-project/README.md

 14. **Banner Management:** Manage banners to promote products or campaigns.
 15. **Wallet:** Allow users to store credit for future purchases.

+## Usage

+- **Admin Dashboard:** Access the admin dashboard by navigating to /admin and login with your credentials.
+- **Adding Products:** Add new products through the admin dashboard.
+- **User Interface:** Users can browse products, add them to the cart, and complete the checkout process.

+## Contributing

+Contributions are welcome!
+Feel free to open issues or pull requests to suggest improvements, report bugs, or add new features.

 ## Installation